Fan Fiction, Sex Gods and Single Girls

 Handing over the gift bag and cookie container, Edward and Bella headed upstairs in uncomfortable silence.

 It took quite a while for them to return from putting their coats and bags in Bella's old room.
 When they reappeared, Edward looked relieved and Bella was smiling, but her eyes were slightly red-rimmed.
 Their arms were wrapped around each other though, and their lips had that puffy, tender look that seemed to indicate prolonged kissing.

 Sue gave Edward a discreet smile and wink.
-He returned her smile, glad he'd picked up on her hint and thankful Jake had apparently blabbed the story to Leah who had apparently blabbed the story to her mother.
+He returned her smile, glad he'd picked up on her hint, and thankful Jake must have blabbed the story to Leah who must have blabbed the story to her mother.

 Bella's frown had disappeared as he'd spoken.
-And then she'd burst into tears, crying against his chest and feeling absolutely awful about how she'd reacted to his sweet and sentimental, ridiculously over the top gift.
+And then she'd burst into tears, crying into his neck and feeling absolutely awful about how she'd reacted to his sweet and sentimental, ridiculously over the top gift.
 Because seriously, what woman needed two trucks from the same man in the space of several months?
-And what man would buy a truck, then pay to have it restored, so he could give it right back to its previous owner?
+And what man would buy a truck, and pay to have it restored, so he could give it right back to its owner?

 Edward had simply enfolded his sobbing girl in his arms, pulling her down to the bed, holding her and murmuring words of love.
 Then they'd kissed and made up.
 Actually, they'd made-out and made up.
 And then she'd made him promise he was done with the Christmas gifts.

 The other photos from Christmas in Forks included one of Edward unwrapping a tackle box from Charlie and Sue, and Bella holding up a crock-pot with some of Sue's best recipes tucked inside.
 There were other photos of everyone that evening, but the image Bella sat and studied now was one she'd taken of Edward and Charlie, drinking Sue's special eggnog as they stood on the front porch that night, freezing their asses off.